 Antitrust/Competition Representative Matters

-- Counsel for Roche Molecular Systems, Inc. in Applera Corp. and Roche Molecular Systems, Inc. v.
-MJ Research, Inc. defended against numerous antitrust counterclaims in patent infringement litigation brought in the District of Connecticut including unlawful tying, price fixing, patent misuse, package licensing, sham litigation, Walker Process fraud and monopolization.
+- Roche Molecular Systems, Inc. in defending against numerous antitrust counterclaims in patent infringement litigation brought in the District of Connecticut including unlawful tying, price fixing, patent misuse, package licensing, sham litigation, Walker Process fraud and monopolization.
+Applera Corp. and Roche Molecular Systems, Inc. v.
+MJ Research,Inc.

-- Wyeth (formerly American Home Products) counsel for Wyeth in class actions challenging managed care rebate contracts as unlawful exclusive dealing and monopolization.
-See J.B.D.L.
+- Wyeth (formerly American Home Products) in successfully obtaining summary judgment in class actions challenging managed care rebate contracts as unlawful exclusive dealing and monopolization.
+J.B.D.L.
 Corp. v.
-Wyeth-Ayerst Labs., Inc., No. 1:01-CV-704, 1:03-CV-781, 2005 WL 1396940 at *16 (S.D.Ohio, June 13, 2005) (granting summary judgment for the defendant), affirmed on appeal by Sixth Circuit.
+Wyeth-Ayerst Labs., Inc. (S.D.Ohio 2005), affirmed on appeal by Sixth Circuit.

-- Xerox Corporation: defended Xerox in precedent-setting litigation concerning the right of patent and copyright owners to refuse to license to competitors.See In re Independent Service Organizations Antitrust Litigation, 203 F.3d 1322, (Fed.
-Cir.), cert. denied 121 S.Ct.
-1077 (2001).
+- Xerox Corporation in precedent-setting litigation concerning the right of patent and copyright owners to refuse to license to competitors.
+In re Independent Service Organizations Antitrust Litigation, 203 F.3d 1322 (Fed.
+Cir.
+2001).